WCS-Marine/local-reef-pressures/README.md

 Contains the original data layers.

+`data-raw/Read_layers.R` Code to

-`data-raw/Read_layers.R` reads the original data layers, performs the spatial processing and saves the results in the `data/allreefs` layer.
+- read the original data layers, perform the spatial processing and save the results in the `data/allreefs` layer.
+- draw Figure S14 (Sensitivity of coastal population to buffer size)

 You do not need to run this script if you are only interested in the final results or if you want to extract values for new sites.

 ### `data/`

-Contains the final GIS layers of the 6 local reef pressures and the global climatic scores of Beyer et al. (2018), in three different formats: ESRI Shapefile (`.shp`, to open with ArcGIS), `.GPKG` (to open with QGis) and `.RData` (with R).
-Type `data(allreefs)` to load the dataset.
+Contains the final GIS layers of the 6 local reef pressures and the global climatic scores of Beyer et al. (2018), in three different formats:

+- ESRI Shapefile (`.shp`, to open with ArcGIS)
+- `.GPKG` (to open with QGis)
+- `.RData` (with R)

+In R, type `data(allreefs)` to load the dataset.

 `key.xlsx` contains correspondence between field names of the RData and GPKG files, on one hand, the the ESRI file, on the other hand

 #### `data/report-cards/`:

-Contains data to produce the individual report cards, one for each of the 83 refugia (aka Bioclimatic Units: BCUs).
+Contains data to produce the individual report cards, one for each of the 83 refugia.

 ### `R/`